creationix/js-git/doc/mixins/fs-db.md

 `updateRef` methods.
 Depending on the backing storage, there are various ways to implement these methods.
-The implementation for in-mempory storage is `js-git/mixins/mem-db`, and there are variants for using Github or IndexDB for storage.
+The implementation for in-memory storage is `js-git/mixins/mem-db`, and there are variants for using Github or IndexDB for storage.

 The `js-git/mixins/fs-db` implementation provides these methods as well, but